 To begin with, although in all cases the underwater species are wild, we advise aquarists to turn to animals from respectful breeding rather than removing them from their natural space.
 We are totally opposed to taking living creatures from the wild because of our values.

 The objective of this approach is to raise awareness among retail stores and aquarium enthusiasts about responsible practices and choices so that this hobby can become as environmentally friendly as possible.
 If enthusiasts make responsible choices, then the whole marketing chain will be obliged to adapt.
 Your choices are therefore decisive.

-The tropical marine aquarium is often accused of participating in the destruction of reef ecosystems.
-Most of the marine animals are still wild-caught, local fishermen lack of knowledge about fishing methods and maintenance of animals in captivity and the financial resources of this activity is unevenly distributed over the supply chain and the local population in the exporting countries are the most affected.
+Tropical marine aquariums are often accused of taking part in the destruction of reef ecosystems.
+Indeed, most marine animals are still caught in the wild, local fishermen lack knowledge about fishing methods and maintenance of animals in captivity.
+But also, the financial resources for this activity are poorly distributed along the distribution chain and local populations of exporting countries, especially fishermen, are the most affected.

 This is an opportunity for you to rethink the way you practice your aquarium hobby in a way that respects the coral ecosystems on which it depends.